Browse

 Adoption

 History is littered with "better" technologies that failed because adoption was too hard.
 Being technically superior isn't enough.
+Never has been.

-The Controversial Part: Why Developers Might Hate This
+Why Developers Might Hate This

 The Real Question